techidaily/site-facebook/source/_posts/bypassing-whatsapp-policy-update-keep-access-full-and-complete.md

 ## Bypassing WhatsApp Policy Update, Keep Access Full and Complete

- WhatsApp's new privacy policy has managed to create quite a bit of controversy since the company[first announced it in early 2021](https://www.makeuseof.com/whatsapp-forces-share-data-with-facebook/) .
+ WhatsApp's new privacy policy has managed to create quite a bit of controversy since the company [first announced it in early 2021](https://www.makeuseof.com/whatsapp-forces-share-data-with-facebook/) .
 Following user backlash, WhatsApp delayed the rollout of its new privacy until mid-May.

  The company planned to limit WhatsApp users' account functionality who did not accept its new privacy policy by May 15th.
 However, the company has now had a change of heart.

 ## WhatsApp Reverses Its Stance on Limiting Account Functionality

- In a statement to[The Verge](https://www.theverge.com/2021/5/28/22458805/whatsapp-privacy-policy-no-plans-limit-functionality) , WhatsApp says that it will not limit the account functionality of users who do not accept its new privacy policy.
+ In a statement to [The Verge](https://www.theverge.com/2021/5/28/22458805/whatsapp-privacy-policy-no-plans-limit-functionality) , WhatsApp says that it will not limit the account functionality of users who do not accept its new privacy policy.
 The company will be sticking to this stance going forward.
 Below is the statement issued by WhatsApp:

 > Given recent discussions with various authorities and privacy experts, we want to make clear that we will not limit the functionality of how WhatsApp works for those who have not yet accepted the update.